-2016 Excellence in Architecture Design Awards
+2016 Excellence in Architecture Design Award Winners

 The AIANH Excellence in Architecture Awards Program was instituted in 1983 for the purpose of providing public and professional recognition for architectural projects of design excellence by New Hampshire architects.
 Each entry is judged on the following criteria: overall design excellence including aesthetics, clarity, creativity, appropriate functionality, sustainability, building performance, and appropriateness with regard to fulfilling the client's program.
 Scroll below to see the results of the 2016 program.